McEwen baronets

 The McEwen Baronetcy, of Marchmont in the County of Berwick, and Bardrochat in the County of Ayr, is a title in the Baronetage of the United Kingdom.
 It was created on 28 January 1953 for the Conservative politician John McEwen, by Elizabeth II.
 He notably served as Under-Secretary of State for Scotland from 1939 to 1940.

 He was succeeded by his eldest son, the second Baronet.
 On his death the title passed to his younger brother, the third Baronet.
 The third baronet was succeeded briefly by his older son, Sir James, who died on 18 June 1983 at age 22, unmarried.
 As of 2020 the title is held by Sir Robert's second son, the fifth Baronet, who succeeded in 1983 on the early death of his elder brother.
-He is the current commander of the Clan MacEwen Society, UK.
+He is the current Chief of Clan MacEwen.